KiDS-WL/Cat_to_Obs_K1000_P1/Shear_Ratio_Test/README.md

 (in Giblin+2020 we use spin-shear realisations).

  Arguments:
-   - Cov_Method: option to change	the covariance being calculated	from multiple spun-shear realistions to instead read in the octant-sized MICE simulation and split this into n patches (with n~16).
+   - Cov_Method: option to change the covariance being calculated from A) multiple spun-shear realistions, or B) read in the octant-sized MICE simulation and split this into n patches (with n~16).
    - DFLAG: only used if running test with MICE mocks.
 If	set to '_Octant' it will use the MICE octant-sized simulation as the data catalogue in the	test.
      - Default is to leave DFLAG='' which uses the 343 sqdeg KV450-like MICE catalogue.
    - (In input parameter file):